Frequently Asked Questions

 - Course description from the college official catalog

 If you need to have your entire transcript evaluated, you must complete and follow the instructions of the "pre-evaluation transcript" form.
+Pre-evaluation form submitted 5 (five) weeks prior to an admission deadline will be automatically be considered for next admission term.
+The processing time will be 6-8 business weeks.

 18. How do I apply to the ABSN Program?
 Do I have to submit a general application and nursing application?